-- 15. All liabilities at 31 March 2023 of which I am aware have been reported in the financial statements. - 16.
-Provisions have been recognised in the financial statements for all liabilities of uncertain timing or amount at 31 March 2023 of which I am aware where the conditions specified in IAS 37 have been met.
-The amount recognised as a provision is the best estimate of the expenditure likely to be required to settle the obligation at 31 March 2023.
-Where the effect of the time value of money is material, the amount of the provision has been discounted to the present value of the expected payments. - 17.
-The accrual recognised in the financial statements for holiday untaken by 31 March 2023 has been estimated on a reasonable basis.
+15. All liabilities at 31 March 2024 of which I am aware have been reported in the financial statements.

+16. Provisions have been recognised in the financial statements for all liabilities of uncertain timing or amount at 31 March 2024 of which I am aware where the conditions specified in IAS 37 have been met.
+The amount recognised as a provision is the best estimate of the expenditure likely to be required to settle the obligation at 31 March 2024.
+Where the effect of the time value of money is material, the amount of the provision has been discounted to the present value of the expected payments.